bpmutter/xyz/journey/_posts/2020-09-20-on-minimalism.markdown

 I've recently been trying to apply the philosophical concept of minimalism into my programming workflow.

 To me, minimalism means optimising certain aspects of your life (or life entirely) by reducing redundancy, mainly in the form of 'decluttering'.
-It also means being meticulous with how you design your life, tools, endeavours.
+It also means being meticulous with how you design your life or endeavour in the first place, and making deliberate efforts to cull superfluity as it confronts how you do the things you do.

 The term 'minimalism' has been popularised by various figures in numerous domains, such as Marie Kondo through her principles of applying minimalism to organise your household belongings.